sevenval/php-ext-css/mpz/README.md

 ## About MPZ

 The MPZ implements memory space alignment to avoid wasting CPU cycles when accessing the data.
-The alignment is continuously implemented for the internal purposes as well as for the return pointers to the user.
+The alignment is continuously implemented for the accessing internal metadata as well as for the return pointers to the user.
 The alignment size for memory space allocations from the OS is borrowed from GNU libc and is defined as `2 * sizeof(size_t)` which is 16 bytes on 64 bit systems.
 By the way, the memory pool of [nginx](http://nginx.org) is one of the fastest pools today (as of year 2018) and it also uses this alignment,